Youngjin-Luke-Kim/Youngjin-Luke-Kim.githhub.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm Youngjin Luke Kim (YJ), a first-year PhD student in Electrical and Computer Engineering at USC Viterbi School of Engineering, advised by <a href="https://scholar.google.com/citations?user=kEh-m1sAAAAJ&hl=en" target="_blank">Professor Sungkyu Lim</a>.
+I'm Youngjin Luke Kim (YJ), a first-year Ph.D. student in Electrical and Computer Engineering at USC Viterbi School of Engineering, advised by <a href="https://scholar.google.com/citations?user=kEh-m1sAAAAJ&hl=en" target="_blank">Professor Sungkyu Lim</a>.

 My research focuses on electronic design automation (EDA) for advanced integrated circuits and machine learning applications, including: